rhiza-research/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 ---
-description: Learn how to configure Grafana Teams
+description: Learn how to configure Teams
 labels:
   products:
     - enterprise